 Obviously we don't need to sell all the dirt junkies, hard-enduro enthusiasts, and motocross wizards out there on the utility of a good pair of motorcycle goggles.

-For anyone else spending a decent amount of time exploring offroad, however, you're really missing out if you've yet to give goggles a chance.
+For anyone else spending a decent amount of time exploring off-road, however, you're really missing out if you've yet to give goggles a chance.

 As you've read above, a good pair of goggles can easily be the least expensive piece of gear in your kit, yet also one of the most useful.
-There are plenty of options out there that work flawlessly alongside helmets with face shields, even if you're already wearing a pair of glasses under your lid.

 Pick up a pair, take 'em for a spin, and let us know what you think in the comments below.